 Durrah currently works as a probation officer for Northampton County and is also in the Marine Corps Reserve where he holds the rank of gunnery sergeant.
 He is also a Division I college basketball official.
 Durrah and his wife, Kendra, have two children, Sydney and Trey, and reside in Palmer Township, Pa.

-Blake Smith enters his first season on College Hill.
-He will be working with the outfielders while aiding fellow assistant coach, Tanner Biagini, with the offense and hitting.
+Andrew Dickson enters his first season on College Hill.
+He will be working with Outfielders as well as assisting fellow assistant coach, Tim Reilly, with the offense and hitting.

 Dickson spent the last two seasons at his Alma-Mater Brescia University in Owensboro, KY as the Head Coach and Associate Director of Athletics.
 Prior to Brescia, Dickson spent two seasons at IU Southeast as the Recruiting Coordinator while working with the infielders and hitters.

 In Dickson’s two years at Brescia he led the Bearcats to back to back conference tournament appearances.
 During his time at IU Southeast he was a part of back to back KIAC runner up finishes in 2014, and 2015.
 He also coached for the Oneonta Outlaws of the New York Collegiate Baseball League during the summer of 2015 and helped guide the Outlaws to an Eastern Division Title and runner up finish in the League Championship.